 The Ferrata Spigolo della Bandiera is a via ferrata that extends on a exposed edge near Monte Spino on the west coast of Lake Garda.
 The via ferrata is aerial and requires an athletic momentum in a passage given the difficulty in reaching natural holds.
 In other sections the excellent rock allows for fun climbing.
-The via ferrata is relatively short and it used to fit perfectly together with the nearby Ferrata Ernesto Franco (now dismantled and subsititute by a climbing crag).

 The starting point of the itinerary is San Michele near Gardone Riviera on the Brescia side of the Lake Garda.
 Once in San Michele we go towards Val di Sura.
 We reach the Colomber Restaurant near a saddle in the road.
 Here we have two options: